Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/05 Statements/README.md

 Defining an empty `default` section indicates to subsequent readers that the case was considered.

 ## Note
-Variables defined in a while condition or while body are created and destroyed on each iteration.
+Variables defined in a `while` condition or `while` body are created and destroyed on each iteration.

+## Note
+It is worth remembering that the visibility of any object defined within the `for` header is limited to the body of the `for` loop.<br>
+Thus, in this example, index is inaccessible after the `for` completes.